WHAT IS A CREEK FREAK? Find out in our introductory video!

 The Izaak Walton League can offer you several ways to get started:

-- Visit http://www.creekfreaks.net/ to download the curriculum and extension activities.
-The Web site also is a place where you and your students can post data, videos, photos and stories about streams and learn about other streams in your community.
+- Materials.
+Visit the Creek Freaks Web site to download the curriculum and extension activities.
+The Web site also is a place where you can post data, videos, photos, and stories about streams and learn about other streams in your community.

 - Attend a training.
 The Izaak Walton League runs two-day comprehensive training on all of the hands-on indoor and stream monitoring activities for the Creek Freaks program.
 The training will include a basic overview of stream ecology, guidance on how to manage the logistics of conducting on-going youth programs, and hands-on training in conducting activities from the Creek Freaks curriculum.
-Contact email@example.com to make sure you are notified of the next training.
+Contact IWLA Clean Water Fellow Erin Johnson at firstname.lastname@example.org for information about upcoming trainings.

 - Equipment loan.
-The Izaak Walton League in Gaithersburg, Maryland has a full set of monitoring equipment, hands-on activity materials and boots for stream monitoring.
-Contact firstname.lastname@example.org for more information.
+The Izaak Walton League national office in Gaithersburg, Maryland, has a full set of monitoring equipment, hands-on activity materials, and boots for stream monitoring.
+Contact IWLA Clean Water Program Director Leah Miller at email@example.com for more information.

 This program is a partnership of the Izaak Walton League of America, U.S. Bureau of Land Management, U.S. Fish and Wildlife Service Partners for Fish and Wildlife Program, and U.S. Forest Service.